Why they exist

 Industrial Noir is not an aesthetic.
 Not a filter.
 Not a color palette chosen because it looks good on screen.
 It is a technical posture.
 The decision not to soften what engineering does not soften.

 The digital tools on this page are the same technical criterion of the workshop, translated into an interface.
 The gap between the cyclist and the engineering of their bicycle is unnecessarily large.
 The calculators, the diagnostics, the physical models — they exist to close that gap.
-Built from Trujillo.
 Available to any cyclist in the world.

-We don't seek consensus.
+I don't seek consensus.

 Consensus is the average.